-INNOVATION ECOSYSTEM The college has a ecosystem for innovation based activities viz.- 1.
+INNOVATION ECOSYSTEM The college has a ecosystem for innovation based activities viz. - 1.
 Academic innovation, 2.
 Entrepreneurship based innovation, 3.
-Natural Resource based innovation, etc.

-Under academic innovation various kinds of nanoparticles have been synthesized in our college, and its applications have been also established.
-Similarly, some important pharmaceutically important compounds have been isolated from native plants of our state.
-As an entrepreneurship innovation, we have developed formula for fly ash based Brick manufacturing by using some biological residues and one of our student has successfully established brick industry at Siltara, Raipur.
-This is a success story.
+Natural Resource based innovation, Under academic innovation various kinds of nanoparticles have been synthesized in our college, and its applications have been also established.
 We are also developing process of polylactic acid-based bioplastic development.
-Our Mushroom culture programme, Vermicomposting programme and Fish culture training programme are another entrepreneurship-based skill-oriented programme.
+Our Mushroom culture programme, Vermicomposting programme and Fish culture training programme are anotherentrepreneurship-based skill-oriented programme.
+As a natural resource-based innovation we have consortium of medicinal plants from which secondarymetabolites isolation, identification and characterization are being carried out to identify lead compound for drug development.
+Recently we found one specific compound from Urena lobata, competent to inhibit Corona Virus replication by docking MPro protein responsible for virus replication.
 Under creation and transfer of knowledge, and support, we have established various incubation centres, viz.
 Mushroom culture training centre, Vermicomposting unit, Fish culture training centre, Sickle Cell Anaemia Screening and support cell, Medicinal Plants Consortium cell and Genomic analysis cell.
-We are providing required training and services to our students and community members for creation of related entrepreneurship, and services.
+We are providing required training and services to our students and community members for creation of entrepreneurship, and services.
 We have special Medicinal plants consortium to identify, characterize and detect lead compounds from medicinal plants for Drug development and therapeutic applications.
-Besides, we are organizing several programmes for community orientation related to Sickle Cell Anaemia, Glucose -6phosphate dehydrogenase deficiency and STD and hygiene related problems.